-The Composites Technology (CMPST) program at Skagit Valley College is designed to provide a comprehensive education for the next generation of composite technicians.
+Composites Technology is a part of the Manufacturing Technology program at Skagit Valley College.
+It is designed to provide a comprehensive education for the next generation of composite technicians.
 Marine, aerospace, transportation, medicine, construction, energy, and sports equipment represent some of the industries where composites are used.
-The growing demand for stronger, lighter and more efficient building materials is driving the demand for skilled composites technicians who can work with these new materials and processes.
-Students work toward taking American Composites Manufacturers Association (ACMA) certification exams - the standard for composites credentialing.
-The Composites program offers the student options for short and long-term certificates.
+The growing demand for stronger, lighter, and more efficient building materials is driving the demand for skilled composites technicians who can work with these new materials and processes.
+Students can work toward taking American Composites Manufacturers Association (ACMA) certification exams - the standard for composites credentialing.
+The Manufacturing Technology program offers composites training as part of the AAS and AAS-T degrees or as a stand-alone micro-certificate.